marviigrey/aws-serverless-todo-app/README.md

 iv.
 After writing our function code, we add the function into our template.
 It's already in the SAM.yaml template file in this directory.

 Step3:
-Configure our lambda authorizer which is a feature provided by Amazon API Gateway, which allows you to use AWS Lambda functions to control access to your API resources.
+Configure our lambda authorizer which is a feature provided by Amazon API Gateway, which allows you to use AWS Lambda functions to control access to your API resources.The link to the lambda auth is https://github.com/marviigrey/aws-serverless-todo-app/blob/main/lambda-authorizer.js.

+Step4: We move forward bt deploying the serverless archictecture: